Akinzcode/alx-low_level_programming/0x00-hello_world/README.md

 Hello, printf C program that prints exactly follwed by next line

 a script that compiles a C file but does not link

+a script that generates the assembly code of a C code and save it in an output file